Best PC Under $800 Dollars, Good Gaming Build in 2020

-If you want top performance, quality parts and a PC you can be proud of then you want to build your own.
-Below is a list of parts to build the best gaming PC for under $800 dollars in 2017.
+If you want top performance in 2020, quality parts and a PC you can be proud of then you want to build your own.
+Below is a list of parts to build the best gaming PC for under $800 dollars.
 Sure for this budget you can get there with a pre-built, “off the shelf”, machine but it certainly is a lot more fun and beneficial to have a go at it your self.

 The parts list below is one I have curated to help anyone have an awesome guideline.
 It can be hard to decide exactly what setup to go with or sometimes it is just nice to get confirmation on your own ideas.
 Whatever the case is I am here to help so feel free to ask any question you have.